 just because you have sunscreen on, doesn't mean you don't need to seek shade. minimizing your exposure will also minimize your chances of sun damage - including wrinkles, spots, and cancer.

-avoiding the sun at it's strongest, between the hours of 10am - 4pm (depending on your timezone & location, obviously) can also help keep you sun safe.
+avoiding the sun at it's strongest, between the hours of 10am - 4pm (depending on your timezone & location, obviously) can also help keep you sun safe(r).

-beyond complexion daily facial moisturizer spf 30 (light moisture, good for normal to oily, or normal to dry skins - great for everyday use where you're not going to get wet or sweaty)
+clear choice sport shield SPF 45 (light moisture, good for normal to oily, or normal to dry skins - great for everyday face and body use where you're not going to get wet or sweaty).

 safeguard spf 40. my all-time favorite, this is our most moisturizing but not greasy SPF, suitable for normal to dry to drier skins, or those who need 'sport' protection, it's splash-resistant up to 80 minutes. you can use this for both face & body.

-the la bella donna spf 50 powder brush is a favorite of mine that i have trouble holding onto; i keep a brush in my bag but inevitably end up giving it girlfriends who have spf brush envy when i pull it out to use, lol. i love this for hot weather reapplications; i don't have to fuss with washing my hands to reapply sunscreen lotion to my face, and i get the strong protection of the 100% mineral spf 50. some application tips:
+the la bella donna spf 50 powder brush is a favorite of mine that i have trouble holding onto. i used to keep a brush in my bag but inevitably would end up giving it girlfriends who'd have spf brush envy whenever i pulled it out to use, lol. it's great for hot weather reapplications, i don't have to fuss with washing my hands to reapply sunscreen lotion to my face, to get the strong protection of the 100% mineral spf 50. some application tips:

 - make sure to prime the brush on the back of your hand (to ensure the powder is flowing out through the brush onto your face; you should see a puff of powder come off the tip when it's ready to use)